jest-uc/workshop-git/MANUAL.md

 ### What is Git?

-Git is distributed Version Control Software (VCS).
+Git is distributed Version Control Software.
 Versioning is a way to keep a project from developing over time, while storing a project history.
 Each developer working has a local Git repository, which has a copy of the entire repository.
 This developer can change and test functionality and only make the contribution of the ready/correct part.
 This is different from the dropbox, where every saved change is synchronized with the main folder.
 With Git, the chance of you breaking the project substantially decreases.

 ### Git + GitHub workflow

-When you work with Git and GitHub, you have a local repository (working folder) and a remote repository (github.com).
+When you work with Git and GitHub, you have a local repository and a remote repository (github.com).
 The advantage is that you can work on your features locally, and when you want, you can send the improvements to the remote repository (git push).
+So, GitHub is a server in the cloud that hosts repositories with git technology.

 ![Workflow & Commonly Used Commands [4]](fig/gitFlow.jpg){ width=40% }

-It is considered good practice to divide each feature developed into a branch (Fig. 2), this facilitates future revisions and corrections.
+It is considered good practice to divide each feature developed into a branch (Fig. 2).

 ![Recommended Project Flow [5]](fig/gitWorkflow.png){ width=50% }